Papal name

 A papal name or pontifical name is the regnal name taken by a pope.
 Both the head of the Catholic Church, usually known as the pope, and the pope of the Coptic Orthodox Church of Alexandria (Coptic pope) choose papal names.
-As of 2025, Leo XIV is the Catholic pope, and Tawadros II or Theodoros II is the Coptic pope.
+As of 8 May 2025, Leo XIV is the Catholic pope, and Tawadros II is the Coptic pope.
 This article discusses and lists the names of Catholic popes; another article has a list of Coptic Orthodox popes of Alexandria.

 While popes in the early centuries retained their birth names after their accession to the papacy, later popes began to adopt a new name upon their accession.
 This began in the sixth century and became customary in the tenth century.
 Since 1555, every pope has taken a papal name.

 The pontifical name is given in Latin by virtue of the pope's status as bishop of Rome and head of the Catholic Church.
 The pope is also given an Italian name by virtue of his Vatican citizenship and because of his position as primate of Italy.
 However, it is customary when referring to popes to translate the regnal name into all local languages.
 Thus, for example, the current Catholic pope is Pope Leo in his native English as well as in Latin, Papa Leone in Italian, in Spanish, in French, and so on.